ckb-next/ckb-next/DAEMON.md

 The keyboard can be configured to generate user-readable notifications on keypress events.
 These are controlled with the `notify` commands.
 In order to see events, read from `/dev/input/ckb*/notify0`.
 In a terminal, you can do this like `cat /dev/input/ckb1/notify0`.
 Programmatically, you can open it for reading like a regular file.

 Note that the file can only reliably be read by one application: if you try to open it in two different programs, they may both fail to get data.
 Data will be buffered as long as no programs are reading, so you will receive all unread notifications as soon as you open the file.
 If you'd like to read notifications from two separate applications, send the command `notifyon <n>` to the keyboard you wish to receive notifications from, where N is a number between 1 and 9.
-If `/dev/input/ckb*/notify<n>` does not already exist, it will be created, and you can read notifications from there without disrupting any other program currently reading them.
-To close a notification node, send `notifyoff <n>`.
+If `/dev/input/ckb*/notify<n>` does not already exist, it will be created, and you can read notifications from there without disrupting any other program.
+To close a notification node, send `notifyoff <n>`. `notify0` is always open and will not be affected by `notifyon`/`notifyoff` commands.

-Notifications are printed in the format of one notification per line.
+Notifications are printed with one notification per line.
 If you are reading from `ckb0/notify*` you will see notifications for all keyboards, with `device <serial>` printed at the beginning of each line.
 Reading from `ckb1` or above will show you only notifications for that keyboard, with no serial number.

 Notification commands are as follows:
 - `notify <key>:on` or simply `notify <key>` enables notifications for a key.
 Each key will generate two notifications: `key +<key>` when the key is pressed, and `key -<key>` when it is released.